-Does this sound familiar?
-A team-building exercise goes well.
-Everyone feels "somehow closer."
-There are a few "aha!" moments.
-And two weeks later, most of it is gone again – because nobody can precisely say what actually changed, when it shifted, or why it suddenly clicked.
+Do you know this?
+A team building goes well.
+Everyone feels “somehow closer.”
+There are a few aha moments.
+And two weeks later, most of it is gone again – because no one can say exactly what actually changed, when it shifted, or why it suddenly worked.

-This is precisely where the leverage lies: teams develop not just through conversations, but through the progression of situations.
-Making this progression visible provides a foundation that is significantly stronger than gut feeling – without becoming dry or "measurement-obsessed."
+This is exactly where the leverage lies: Teams develop not only in conversations but over the course of situations.
+Whoever makes this course visible gains a foundation that is much stronger than gut feeling – without it becoming dry or “obsessed with measurement.”

-Why team development often fizzles out (even if the event was good)
+Why team development often fizzles out (even though the event was good)

 In almost every workshop, there are dynamics that everyone perceives – but everyone remembers them differently.
-After the event, phrases like "The mood was strange" or "From then on, it got better" remain.
-This isn't wrong, just difficult to utilize.
+After the event, phrases like “The mood was strange” or “It got better from there” remain.
+That’s not wrong, just hard to use.

-- No common reference: Each person has their own version of the progression.
+- No shared reference: Everyone has their own version of the course.

-- No comparability: At the next workshop, you start from scratch again.
+- No comparability: At the next workshop, you start again from scratch.

-- Feedback quickly becomes personal: Because there is no neutral basis for observation.
+- Feedback quickly becomes personal: Because there is no neutral observation basis.

-Key takeaway: Team building works not just through the exercise – but primarily through what you make of it afterwards.
+Key point: Team building works not only through the exercise – but especially through what you make of it afterward.

-You don't have to complicate team processes.
-A few recurring fields of observation that are relevant in almost every team are sufficient:
+You don’t have to make team processes complicated.
+A few recurring observation areas that are relevant in almost every team are enough:

 Who speaks, who listens – and how does that change?
-Is there genuine follow-up communication or more monologues?
+Is there genuine follow-up communication or mostly monologues?

-Does leadership remain stable or does it shift situationally?
-Does someone take responsibility when uncertainty arises – or does the team retreat?
+Does leadership remain stable or change situationally?
+Does someone take responsibility when things get uncertain – or does the team withdraw?

-How are decisions made: by consensus, by pressure, by evasion, by clarity?
+How are decisions made: by consensus, by pressure, by avoidance, or by clarity?

 4) Adaptability

 How does the group react to new rules, disruptions, or unexpected tasks?
-Does it remain flexible or does it slide into resistance?
+Does it remain flexible or does it turn resistant?

 5) Emotionality

-Energy, tension, frustration, motivation – often the strongest driver of collaboration and simultaneously the most poorly named.
+Energy, tension, frustration, motivation – often the strongest drivers of collaboration and at the same time the worst named.

-The trick is simple: you give the progression a form.
+The trick is simple: You give the development a shape.
 A horizontal axis for time, a vertical axis for intensity/dynamics.
-This makes it visible when something happens and whether it was just a brief peak or a real trend.
+This makes it visible when something happens and whether it was just a short peak or a real trend.

-Option A: One dynamic – very reduced (like a stock chart)
+Option A: One dynamic – very simplified (like a stock chart)

-You want to be pragmatic?
-Choose one focus (e.g., communication flow) and sketch it over time with a pen.
+Want to keep it pragmatic?
+Pick one focus (e.g., communication flow) and draw it with a pen over time.
 Done.
-That’s often enough to gain much more clarity in the debriefing.
+That’s often enough to become much clearer in the analysis.

 Option B: Multiple dynamics in parallel – as layers (with colors)

-If you want to go deeper, you can map several progressions simultaneously – ideally in different colors.
-This creates layers that you can superimpose and compare:
+If you want to go deeper, you can map several developments simultaneously – ideally in different colors.
+This creates layers that you can overlay and compare:

 - Blue: Communication flow